imazen/imageflow-dotnet-server/README.md

 ### Known Issues

-* Imageflow.Server.DiskCache does not work properly under Linux/Mac.
+* Imageflow.Server.DiskCache can have problems under load.
-* Images with corrupted color profiles are not processed
+* Images with corrupted color profiles are not processed.
+* CMYK jpegs are not supported.

 ## Basic Installation